 The Federal Direct Student Loan Program (FDSLP) was established under the Higher Education Act of 1965, as amended in the Student Loan Reform Act of 1993.
 The FDSLP enables an eligible student or parent to obtain a loan to pay for the student's cost of attendance directly through the university rather than through private lenders.
 UAB began participation in the FDSLP on July 1, 1994.
-As a university gualified to originate loans, UAB is responsible for handling the complete loan process, including funds management, as well as promissory note functions.
+As a university qualified to originate loans, UAB is responsible for handling the complete loan process, including funds management, as well as promissory note functions.
 UAB is not responsible for collection of these loans.
-During the years ended September 30, 2019 and 2018, respectively, UAB disbursed approximately \$167.1 million and \$167.3 million under the FDSLP, respectively.
+During the years ended September 30, 2020 and 2019, UAB disbursed approximately \$166.6 million and \$167.1 million, respectively, under the FDSLP.